 Ordering your wedding dress

 Ok ok I hold my hands up, I got a bit carried away with the food… Ordering your wedding dress is by far one of the most important parts of your wedding day.
 A vision that has been in most brides minds since they were a little girl is finally becoming a reality and is a magical memory to be shared with all of your loved ones.
 The 9 month mark is the perfect time to start trying on dresses and finding “The One“, as this allows you a buffer period for adjustments and any delays that may occur and cause potential stress building up to the big day.
-We are lucky to have several wedding dress shops in the heart of Cardiff that are renowned for providing excellent customer experience from start to finish.
+We are lucky to have several wedding dress shops in and around Cardiff that are renowned for providing excellent customer experience from start to finish.

 Perfection Bridal Cardiff – perfectionbridalcardiff.co.uk